Car Won’t Start After an Accident

 Run Drive Authorization

-If you are troubleshooting a Mercedes-Benz and have access to a Mercedes-Benz Star Diagnostic scanner, if not, connect it to your vehicle and run the Driver Authorization test under the EIS module.
+If you are troubleshooting a Mercedes-Benz and have access to a Mercedes-Benz Star Diagnostic scanner, connect it to your vehicle and run the Driver Authorization test under the EIS module.

 Fuel Cut Off

 Older Mercedes-Benz cars used inertia switches to prevent the vehicle from starting, which would cut power to the fuel pump.
-If you have a 2000 and older Mercedes-Benz, check the operation of the Electric Fuel Pump Inertia Switch.
+If you have a 2000 or older Mercedes-Benz, check the operation of the electric fuel pump inertia switch.
 The problem could be fuel-related if your Mercedes cranks but won’t start.

 Why won’t my car start after the airbags are deployed?

 After the airbags deploy, it is possible that your car will not start due to damage sustained to the electrical system.
-The deployment of the airbags requires a large amount of electrical power, which can cause a surge in the system.
+Deploying the airbags requires a large amount of electrical power, which can cause a surge in the system.
 This surge can damage the battery, alternator, or other electrical components, preventing the car from starting.

-Additionally, the impact of the airbag deployment can cause damage to the engine or other mechanical parts.
-To determine the cause of the problem and make repairs, it is necessary to have the car assessed by a qualified mechanic.
+Additionally, the impact of the airbag deployment can damage the engine or other mechanical parts.
+A qualified mechanic must assess the car to determine the cause of the problem and make repairs.

 Troubleshooting

 As a mechanic, you can troubleshoot a car that won’t start after an accident by checking the battery connections and charging system to ensure they are in good working order.
-Then, check the starter motor, crankshaft, and other mechanical parts for damage and ensure they are functioning properly by running a full system scan.
-Next, you can check the fuel system for leaks or blockages and inspect the airbags deployment sensor for damage.
+Then, check the starter motor, crankshaft, and other mechanical parts for damage and ensure they function correctly by running a full system scan.
+Next, you can check the fuel system for leaks or blockages and inspect the airbag deployment sensor for damage.
 Additionally, you should check the transmission, control module, and all electrical connections for damage.

-If you didn’t get your Mercedes-Benz to start after an accident, you should check a few things.
+You should check a few things if you didn’t get your Mercedes-Benz to start after an accident.

-• Check battery – If you hear a click when you turn the key or the lights dim, there is a good chance that the battery is partially discharged.
+- Check battery – If you hear a click when you turn the key or the lights dim, the battery is likely partially discharged.
 Charge the battery or jump-start your Mercedes-Benz via the jump-start terminals under the hood.

-• Check starter – Have a friend turn the key to the start position.
-At the same time, check the voltage at the solenoid on the starter.
+- Check starter—Have a friend turn the key to the start position.
+At the same time, check the voltage at the starter’s solenoid.
 The solenoid wire should get 12 volts only when you try to crank the engine.
 The larger red wire should have 12 volts constantly with the ignition on.

-• Ensure the vehicle is in Park or Neutral – Older Mercedes-Benz used a link to shift gears (PRND).
-The link could bend during an accident, and the car will go into the park even though the gears on the instrument cluster show as Park (P) or Neutral (N).
+- Ensure the vehicle is in Park or Neutral.
+Older Mercedes-Benzes used a link to shift gears (PRND).
+The link could bend during an accident, and the car would go into the park even though the gears on the instrument cluster show as Park (P) or Neutral (N).

-Finally, you can use a diagnostic scanner to check for any error codes indicating a specific issue with the car’s systems.
+Finally, you can use a diagnostic scanner, like the YOUCANIC Full System Scanner, to check for any error codes indicating a specific issue with the car’s systems.
 It is always important to thoroughly check all the systems and components to determine the root cause of the problem and make the necessary repairs.

 Frequently Asked Questions